 Harvey Weinstein timeline: How the scandal unfolded

-Here is a summary of the events so far:
+Here is a summary of the key events that led him to court:

 5 October 2017

 - The New York Times publishes a story detailing decades of allegations of sexual harassment against Harvey Weinstein.
 Actresses Rose McGowan and Ashley Judd are among the women who come forward.

 - Among the accusations are that he forced women to massage him and watch him naked.
 He also promised to help advance their careers in return for sexual favours.

 - Weinstein issues an apology acknowledging he "has caused a lot of pain" - but disputes allegations he harassed female employees over nearly three decades.

 - Weinstein says he is taking a "leave of absence" from The Weinstein Company and is working with a therapist.